William M. Citron

 William Michael Citron (August 29, 1896 – June 7, 1976) was a U.S. representative from Connecticut.

-Born in New Haven, Connecticut, Citron moved with his parents to Middletown, Connecticut, in 1899.

-He attended the grammar and high schools.
+Born in New Haven, Connecticut, Citron moved with his parents to Middletown, Connecticut, in 1899, where he attended grammar and high school.

-He was graduated from Wesleyan University, Middletown, Connecticut, in 1918 and from the law department of Harvard University in 1921.
+He graduated from Wesleyan University in 1918 and from the law department of Harvard University in 1921.

-He was commissioned a second lieutenant of Field Artillery on September 16, 1918, and was in training until discharged on December 14, 1918.
+Citron was commissioned a second lieutenant of Field Artillery on September 16, 1918, and was in training until discharged on December 14, 1918.

 He was admitted to the bar in 1922 and commenced practice in Middletown, Connecticut.

 He served as member of the State house of representatives 1927-1929 and 1931–1933, serving as minority leader during two sessions.

 He was an unsuccessful candidate for election in 1928 to the Seventy-first Congress and in 1932 to the Seventy-third Congress.